YBL123/mars-rover-yarden-lawson/README.md

 ## Getting Started
 To download the source code click the clone button.
 Run the following commands in the terminal:

-To download the source code click the clone button.
-Run the following commands in the terminal:

 * To install all packages listed in the package.json:
 ```terminal
 npm i